Visita Tempio di Giove – BacoliArcheological area

-Cuma is the oldest Greek colony of the West.
-In the Greek controlled a fairly extensive territory, including Cuma Lake Lucrino, Averno, Miseno and Fusaro, Bay, part of the territory of Licola.
+Cuma is the oldest Greek colony in the West.
+In Greek times Cuma controlled a fairly extensive territory, which included the lakes Averno, Fusaro, Lucrino, Baia, Miseno and part of the territory of the current Licola.

-Cuma in 421 BC it was conquered by the people, coming from the hinterland of Campania that at the end of the fifth century.
-BC went on the coast in search of new lands.
+In 421 B.C.
+Cuma was conquered by the Samnite people, coming from the Campania hinterland, who at the end of the 5th century B.C. went to the coast in search of new lands.

-Conquered in 334 BC by Rome in 251 BC obtained the Statute municipium.
-Devoid of political prestige and economic power that had characterized in the Greek era, Cuma represented for the Romans “city learned”, heir and keeper of traditions and of cultural and religious heritage.
+Conquered in 334 B.C. by Rome, in 251 B.C. it obtained the status of municipium.
+Now deprived of the political prestige and economic power that had characterized it in the Greek era, Cuma represented for the Romans the “learned city”, heir and guardian of traditions and cultural heritage and Greek religion.

-The Temple of Jupiter is the largest shrine of the Acropolis, unearthed between 1924 and 1932, has long been attributed without reasonable grounds to Jupiter, but likely was consecrated to Demetra, ancient goddess of Cumans in town particularly venerated.
+The temple of Jupiter is the largest sanctuary of the acropolis, brought to light between 1924 and 1932, has long been attributed without good reason to Jupiter, but likely to be consecrated to Demeter, ancient divinity homeland of the Cumani, in a city particularly venerated.

 Via Monte di Cuma, 3, Bacoli (NA)